Vikms95/js-top-battleship/_planning/steps.md

   <!-- // if ship is placed outside of any square, it does not get places nor it reappears on the pool -->
   - SETUP FUNCTION -
+  -Before starting game, function to let the player place their name and ships
+  // HOW TO GET THE ARRAY OUT OF THE DROP EVENT LISTENER You'd have to do it from inside render..() because you cannot otherwise access a local variable from outside a function

-  -Before starting game, function to let the player place their name and ships -Placing out of bounds or totally not on the board is handled, but need to check about placing the ship on a square which already has a ship class added to it, in that case, return
+  -Placing out of bounds or totally not on the board is handled, but need to check about placing the ship on a square which already has a ship class added to it, in that case, return
-  -For each placement of ship, add the values of ID's of each one to an array within an array of arrays -Use that to create the gameboard later on

-  make the gameboard with the arrays stored while placing the ships
+  -For each placement of ship, add the values of ID's of each one to an array within an array of arrays -Use that to create the gameboard later on make the gameboard with the arrays stored while placing the ships

 <!-- - Make ships in the pool be one element only!
 (Make them span multiple grid areas) -->